ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-11-26-ProjectOverview3.md

     - GameProject
 ---

 I enjoy crafting code and building digital landscapes as a software engineer.
 Beyond my profession, I am pleased when I manufacture artwork for my own project.
 It isn't just a hobby; it's a canvas for my creative expression.
 Being able to bring my intention to reality by myself, the in-game visual expressiveness is enhanced by a large margin as I don't have to search through Unity Asset Store or SketchFab all day long just to find an adequate art asset.
-Ultimately, It is the converging point where the worlds of technology and art encounter one another!
-Moreover, it is refreshing to have time to defocus from my professional business and to engage in a sideline.
+Ultimately, it is the converging point where the worlds of technology and art encounter one another!

 As a programmer collaborating with designers and 3D artists, it is also extremely helpful for me to have art experiences.
 I get to know how to convey my intention to them, and I can read their mind, too.
-Having tangible experiences with 3D art leads to a great advantage when it comes to analyzing and debugging troublesome issues in the visual components of software.
-3D geometry knowledge from an artist's point of view lets me understand computer graphics more in-depth.
+Having tangible experiences with 3D art leads to a great advantage when it comes to analyzing and debugging troublesome issues in the visual components of a game.
+Moreover, 3D geometry knowledge from an artist's point of view lets me understand computer graphics more in-depth.

 # Art in Peninsula